 As they come in three different sizes, they live happily in most environments (from the city to the country) as long as they get enough physical and mental stimulation.

-Labradoodles also have somewhat intense grooming requirements so any prospective owners must be prepared for a lot of brushing and clipping!
+Remember their somewhat intense grooming requirements, any prospective owners must be prepared for a lot of brushing and clipping!

 This dog does do well with all owners (singles, seniors, couples and families), however, any potential owners must be prepared for a lot of cuddles as they live to be petted, brushed and played with!

-Do you have a Labradoodle at home?
+Do you have this dog at home?
 Leave your thoughts on this clever canine in the comments.